FAQ

 Q: When and where are the competitions held?

 The racing competitions are called regattas and are organized and governed by the Virginia Scholastic Rowing Association (VASRA).
-In past years, the local competitive season begins at the end of March with the "Polar Bear Regatta" and ends in mid-May with the "Virginia Scholastic Rowing Championship Regatta".
+In past years, the local competitive season began at the end of March with the "Polar Bear Regatta" and ended in mid-May with the "Virginia Scholastic Rowing Championship Regatta".
 The regattas are held on Saturdays.
 The majority of regattas occur at the Sandy Run Rowing Facility on the Occoquan River.
 After the Virginia Scholastic Rowing Championship Regatta, which ends the local competitive season, there are two away regattas to cap off the year.
-First, the Team takes a three-day trip to Philadelphia, PA for the Stotesbury Cup Regatta on the Schuylkill River.
+First, the Team takes a three-day trip to Philadelphia, PA, for the Stotesbury Cup Regatta on the Schuylkill River.
 Second, qualifying boats (based on final standings from the Virginia Championships) have the opportunity to compete on a national level at the Scholastic Rowing Association of America Championships.

 Q: Why does crew cost so much?

 The commitment of time and energy that is required by our coaching staff is tremendous.
-They conduct winter workouts and spring season practices Monday through Friday and attend the regattas which usually take up most of their Saturdays.
+They conduct winter workouts and spring season practices Monday through Friday and attend the regattas, which usually take up most of their Saturdays.
 Spartan Crew recognizes that coaches are key in providing an atmosphere that is safe and conducive to the development of a competitive team.

 Q: What is VASRA?